 It just has to be said: the park is an extremely popular poke-spot.
 So if you're into that, make sure to open your app, to get those rare catches.
 Trust me, you won't be alone.
 Even if you are not into the game, it's interesting to just observe the mass gathering of people of all ages at the park as a social phenomenon.

+Kichijoji also happens to be a gourmet's paradise!
 If you've worked up an appetite while enjoying your walk through the park, you might want to stop at the Thai restaurant called Pepacafe Forest that is within the park.
 The place is crowded, especially on the weekend, but the quality is good and the prices are reasonable.
-Kichijoji has a good many nice cafes and stylish restaurants, so make sure to check out these guides!
+Kichijoji has many nice cafes and stylish restaurants, so make sure to check out these guides!
 Within the park, you can also get some kakigori (shaved ice) in the summer.

 If you walk towards the southern part of the park, you should come to the Studio Ghibli Museum.
 The place is a shrine dedicated to the work of master animator Hayao Miyazaki who was personally greatly invested in the project.
 The very architecture of the museum is based on the style of buildings in his universe.
 You'll be blown away to see the creative process that goes behind the making of his animated movies.
 There is a catch however if you want to go there, the tickets are not sold at the door; they have to be bought in advance.
 So if you intend to go there, plan ahead.
 Check out the link below for more information.